GW-modelling-Spring2021/Course_Materials/Assignments/HW3_BoxModel_FloPy/The_Challenge.md

 How could you (or did you) use looping to answer The Challenge more efficiently?

 What are some advantages (easy) and disadvantages (harder) of using flopy rather than building MODFLOW models manually?

+What would you find if you altered your model to consider unconfined conditions??